SmartBuildings thermostat name vs physical device name

 This is a feature many of our integrators have requested, so that they can allow the individual thermostat users to set a display name for themselves, while still allowing the property/building managers to set a name that makes sense to them in the context of a manager.

-This is most relevant when a thermostat is in Tenant Mode.
-In that case the resident of the unit with the thermostat could be expected to change the name on the thermostat themselves either directly or after registering it in the ecobee Residential Portal.
+This is most relevant when a thermostat is in Resident Mode.
+In that case the resident of the unit with the thermostat could be expected to change the name on the thermostat themselves either directly on the physical device or after registering it in the ecobee Residential Portal.

 Implementation Details